avigaildanesh/avigaildanesh/README.md

 # 👋 Hi, I'm Avigail

-## A Computer Science graduate from Bar-Ilan University
+## A Computer Science student at Bar-Ilan University

 I'm passionate about crafting innovative software solutions and love to learn new technologies to solve real-world problems.
 My expertise includes: